Nialljb/svrtk-brain-reconstruction/README.md

    4. MRIQC (optional)
    5. curate bids
 3. Select either a subject or a session.
-4. Run the ciso gear (Hyperfine triplane aquisitions)
+4. Run the svrtk-brain-reconstruction gear
-5. Run the synthseg gear
-6. Gear places output in Analysis
+5. Gear places output in Analysis

 ### Use Cases